 The Gold Bar kitchen offers a pick up window on the Lawrence Street side of the building.
 The kitchen is open 7:30 am to 2:00 pm, Monday – Friday.
 Sandy is the cook and she’s been with the Gold Bar for many years.

-The God Bar can also be rented for private parties of up to 99 people!
+The Western Bar can also be rented for private parties of up to 99 people!

 Grandstreet is Montana’s premiere community theatre with over 40 years of continuous service.
 Sustained by volunteers from an exceptionally talented population, Grandstreet also trains over 400 K-12 students each year in our nationally recognized Grandstreet Theatre School.
 Each year we produce 10-12 plays and musicals in a beautifully preserved 200-seat turn-of-the-century romanesque granite church and an additional 45-seat black box studio.
 Nestled at the base of the Rocky Mountains in a small but thriving arts community, Grandstreet enjoys tremendous public support and regularly produces some of the best live theatre in the Northwest.

 The Great Northern Carousel is a modern hand built menagerie carousel reminiscent of the splendid, turn-of-the-century carousels.
 Most of the 37 animals and one chariot were hand-carved by Ed Roth of Long Beach, California and hand painted by Bette Largent of Spokane, Washington.
 Todd Goings built the mechanism in Marion, Ohio and also built the spinning tub for the carousel.
 And, local artist Mary Harris created the original glass artwork depicting Helena area landmarks and scenery on the Carousel rounding boards.

 Besides the traditional horses, frogs and rabbits, there are native Montana wildlife such as antelope, a grizzly bear, bobcats, a buffalo, and even a cutthroat trout!
-Connected to the 40’ carousel is the Great Northern Ice Cream Company featuring homemade ice cream and fudge.
-The Gift Shop offers a wide array of gifts, toys and collectibles for people of all ages.
+Connected to the 40’ carousel is an ice cream parlor and snack bar.
 Plus, there is a party room to rent for any occasion imaginable such as birthdays, anniversaries or even hosting fund-raisers.